 According to the Ministry of Statistics and Programme Implementation & UN (World Population Prospects, 2019), India hosts an estimated population of 1.366 billion people, which accounts for 17.7 per cent of the world population.
 Effective healthcare system is vital for the development of any economy.
 Better standard of health is the key to human happiness and social well-being.
 Unfortunately, India ranks 120 out of 169 countries in the World Health Index (2019) (Orissa post, 2019).
 According to Niti Aayog (2019), inadequate and fragmented delivery plagues Indian healthcare system.
 The Indian Government spends about 1.13 per cent of GDP on health which is highly inadequate in comparison to the spending by other countries (Niti Aayog, 2019).
-In the absence of quality public health care at the doorstep 62 per cent of patients end up spending their money on availing private healthcare schemes, the socially they are dragged into poverty.
-Despite having various public healthcare schemes, the socially healthcare services.
+In the absence of quality public health care at the doorstep 62 per cent of patients end up spending their money on availing private healthcare services.
+Consequentially they are dragged into poverty.
+Despite having various public healthcare schemes, the socially disadvantaged groups are helpless due to lack of availability and accessibility of quality healthcare services.